cassiomolin/http-patch-spring/README.md

 > Operation objects MUST have exactly one `op` member, whose value indicates the operation to perform.
 Its value MUST be one of `add`, `remove`, `replace`, `move`, `copy`, or `test`; other values are errors.

-A request to update the John's job title could be as follows:
+A request to update John's job title could be:

 ```http
 PATCH /contacts/1 HTTP/1.1